api3dao/api3-discord-bot/docs/deployment.md

 ### Step 4: PM2 start/restart

-Only use the script in `package.json` to manage the production Nodejs instance on EC2.
-These scripts guarantee the the instance will run as a PM2 process.
+Only use the scripts in `package.json` to manage the production Nodejs instance on EC2.
+These scripts guarantee that the instance will run as a PM2 process.
 The process will continue to run even after you disconnect from the EC2 instance.
-See the [PM2 documentation](pm2) for more details
+See the [PM2 documentation](pm2) for more details.

 ```sh
 # Show the currently running Nodejs instances